RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/setup.md

 # Know issues

 - `npm run bootstrap` is not cross platform and cannot be executed on Windows (except on Windows 10 Bash)
+- `./scripts/bootstrap.sh` is not executable?
+Run the following command: `chmod +x ./scripts/bootstrap.sh`

 # Update